hyprwm/hyprlock/README.md

 - wayland-client
 - wayland-protocols
 - mesa

-And the development libraries for the following:-
+And the development libraries for the following
 - cairo
 - libdrm
 - pango